Towards Understanding Quality Challenges of the Federated Learning for Neural Networks: A First Look from the Lens of Robustness: Empirical study

 The observations are a bit different on the Fashion MNSIT dataset.
 Firstly, we see that Trimmed Mean is still viable against Random Update attack in all non-iid cases under small proportions (Figures \ref{mnist_random_0}, \ref{mnist_random_04}, \ref{mnist_random_07}).
 This is because the Fashion MNIST task is less complex compared to CIFAR-10.
 However, in the Sign Flip attack, Trimmed Mean is guessing randomly in more cases compared to the Random Update attack (Figures \ref{mnist_sign_0}, \ref{mnist_sign_04}, \ref{mnist_sign_07}), which confirms the fact that the Sign Flip attack is more powerful.
 Everything else is similar to CIFAR-10, and Median and Krum are still the best options.

-To sum up, in these attacks, generally speaking, Krum is the most robust technique and works very reliably in all cases.
+To sum up, in untargeted attacks, generally speaking, Krum is the most robust technique and works very reliably in all cases.
 However, if the proportion of affected clients is small, the Median is better because it has better convergence speed and accuracy than Krum.

-In the Backdoor attack again, results for CIFAR-10 (Figures \ref{cifar_backdoor_0}, \ref{cifar_backdoor_04}, \ref{cifar_backdoor_07}) and Fashion MNIST (Figures \ref{mnist_backdoor_0}, \ref{mnist_backdoor_04}, \ref{mnist_backdoor_07}) show that Krum is quite robust in all cases.
-With the increase of the number of attackers or the non-iid degree, the final model does not get fooled, and backdoor accuracy is close to zero.
+The results for the Backdoor attack are shown in Figure \ref{backdoor_aggregators_fig}.
+As it can be seen, Krum is quite robust in all cases.
+Moreover, with the increase of attackers or the non-iid degree, the final model does not get fooled, and backdoor accuracy is close to zero.
 On the other hand, Federated Averaging gets entirely fooled in all cases and is not robust.
 Median and Trimmed Mean show some resilience against the Backdoor attack.
 The former is slightly superior when data is more iid, and the proportion of affected clients is small.
 However, they are not even close to Krum, and as the proportion increases, they become ineffective like Federated Averaging, and the backdoor goal is almost always achieved.
-In this case, again, Krum is undoubtedly the best and most robust technique.
+In this case, Krum is undoubtedly the best and most robust technique.

 We report a summary of aggregators for CIFAR-10 and Fashion MNIST in Table \ref{cifar_summary} based on the average accuracy of the final model on the test data and the number of times each aggregator was the most robust one.
-Note that only attacks are selected here since data mutators were ineffective.
-As it can be seen, Krum achieves the best accuracy on average and most first ranks in the CIFAR-10 dataset, so all in all, it is the most robust aggregation method for that dataset.
+Note that only attacks are selected here since data mutators were ineffective and untargeted attacks and backdoor attacks were split to avoid confusion.
+As it can be seen, Krum achieves the best accuracy on average and achieves the top rank the most in the CIFAR-10 dataset, so all in all, it is the most robust aggregation method for that dataset.
 For Fashion MNIST, Median is the most robust aggregator.
-However, considering the first rank count of aggregators, Krum comes in a close second, but its mean accuracy is less than Median.
+However, considering the first rank count of aggregators, Krum comes in a close second, but its mean accuracy is less than of the Median.
 This is because it achieves far worse results in the Label Flip attack.